shesgottadevelopit/sans-static/readme.md

 ## Requirements
-- [ ] Read a global site config file that include site title, description
+- [x] Read a global site config file that include site title, description
 - [x] Read Nunjucks files
 - [x] Read Markdown files and markup
 - [x] Compile the Nunjucks files and generate HTML pages
 - [x] Compile the Markdown files (with the Frontmatter) and insert them into the Nunjucks files
-- [ ] Read data from JSON or YAML files.
+- [x] Read data from JSON or YAML files.
 - [ ] Create a script that create JSON or YAML files with a list of posts or pages or anything I'd need to iterate over and the source of this information would come from actual files.
 Supports file-based data formats.
 - [ ] Clean up URLs

-## To-Do
-What is there to do?
+## To-Do: What is there to do?

 **Documention**
-- [ ] Write our plan for developing this static site generator: I'm regularly updating this in the log where most of my logic and pseudocode originates.
+- [x] Write my plan for developing this static site generator: I'm regularly updating this in the log where most of my logic and pseudocode originates.

 **Dependencies**
 Check the `package.json` file for a complete list.
 This is just my planning list